'Dallas' "Lucy Ewing": Where Is Charlene Tilton Today?

 How Charlene Tilton came to star in Dallas

-The sixty-year-old discovered she had a passion for acting when she was a child.
+The sixty-one-year-old discovered she had a passion for acting when she was a child.
 Her big breakthrough was her role in Dallas.
 She confessed in an interview with Oprah that she was able to identify with "Lucy" immediately upon reading the script.

 Her dream to become an actress therefore became a reality when she was just seventeen.
 Hollywood opened its doors and Charlene was admitted into a world of glamour and glitz, and the chance to star in one of the most well-known soap operas ever.
 She said, "I didn't want to stand behind the gates, but wanted to be inside the studio".